 Browse Journals and Peer-Reviewed Series

 This academic, fully peer reviewed journal will serve as a tool to introduce and discuss key concepts, ideas and people in International Relations and Public Policy, providing a 'bridging tool' for students and scholars of the field.
 Written submissions will be accompanied by a multimedia component to allow open and public discussion about the ideas and concepts discussed in the journal.
-For more information about Bridges: Conversations in Global Politics please view the Aims and Scope section.
+For more information about Bridges: Conversations in Global Politics and Public Policy please view the Aims and Scope section.

 To view video submissions please see our related youtube channel.

 Manuscripts should be submitted via this website, and video components can be added during the submission process.
 If you have any questions about the process please see our submission guidelines, or contact .

 Early Theatre is a peer-reviewed journal that welcomes research in medieval or early modern drama and theatre history, rooted in the records and documents of England, Scotland, Ireland, and Wales.
 We likewise encourage articles or notes on related materials either in Europe, or in parts of the world where English or European travellers, traders, and colonizers observed performances by other peoples.
 Although we are primarily interested in the performance history of any art, entertainment, or festive occasion of the period, we also invite submissions of interpretive or literary articles relating to the performances themselves.

 Issues of Early Theatre published in the last two years are available by subscription.
 Content that has been published for two years or more is freely available on this website.